 The Cycle Strategy will potentially reduce the effects of income inequality by enabling better travel by cheaper modes.
-It enables people to access work both paid and unpaid, and helps young people into positive locations, by improving access by active travel modes.
+It enables people to access work both paid and unpaid, and helps young people into positive school-leaver destinations, by improving access by active travel modes.
 It may support local business by encouraging tourists.